-India BPCL buys 1 million barrel of WTI Midland oil: source
+India's BPCL buys first cargo of U.S. WTI Midland oil: sources

 2 Min Read

-NEW DELHI (Reuters) - State-run Bharat Petroleum Corp has bought 1 million barrels of low sulfur WTI Midland grade, the first purchase of the U.S. grade by an Indian company, through a tender, an industry source with knowledge of the deal said.
+NEW DELHI (Reuters) - State-run Bharat Petroleum Corp has bought 1 million barrels of low-sulfur WTI Midland grade, the first purchase of the U.S. grade by an Indian company, through a tender, an industry source with knowledge of the deal said.

 The refiner is seeking delivery of the oil in October, the source added, without elaborating.

+"If this crude suits BPCL's system then it could buy more U.S. sweet oil," he said.

+A spokesman for BPCL could not comment immediately, while ENOC didn't answer a call seeking comment.

-Refiners in India, the world's third biggest oil consumer, are diversifying crude imports as cheaper alternatives have emerged due to a global supply glut despite OPEC and some non-OPEC producers cutting output to try to jack up prices.
+Refiners in India, the world's third-biggest oil consumer, are diversifying crude imports as cheaper alternatives have emerged due to a global supply glut despite OPEC and some non-OPEC producers cutting output to try to jack up prices.

 India is the latest Asian country to buy U.S. crude, following South Korea, Japan, China, Thailand, Australia and Taiwan, after the OPEC cuts drove up prices of Middle East heavy-sour crude, or grades with a high sulfur content.